| The Cosmetic Significance of Follicular

 achieving naturalness and density in the central area

-"Follicular units" are prepared by isolating
+behind the hairline.
+FOLLICULAR UNITS "Follicular units" are prepared by isolating

 naturally occurring groupings of 1-3 hairs and trimming